j3k0/cordova-plugin-purchase/doc/api.md

    - Called when an [order](#order) failed.
    - The `err` parameter is an [error object](#errors)

+### alternative usage
+/
+ - `store.when(query, action, callback)`
+   - Register a callback using its action name.
+Beware that this is more error prone, as there are not gonna be any error in case typos.
 ## <a name="once"></a>*store.once(query)*

 Identical to [`store.when`](#when), but the callback will be called only once.
 After being called, the callback will be unregistered.
+### alternative usage
+/
+ - `store.once(query, action, callback)`
+   - Same remarks as `store.when(query, action, callback)`

 ## <a name="order"></a>*store.order(product)*